0115 964 7740 - law@curtisparkinson.com

-Internet Security: Are You Protecting Yourself and Your Identity Online?
+Internet Security: Are You Protected Online?

 There’s no denying the world is changing.
-And, the internet has (until very recently) created business and social networks that widely interconnect.
-Undeniably, the volume of personal and corporate data stored and requested online, has made it fertile ground for high level cyber-attacks, state-sponsored espionage or technically adept criminals.
+And the internet has (until very recently) created business and social networks that widely interconnect.
+Undeniably, the volume of personal and corporate data stored and requested online has made it fertile ground for high-level cyber-attacks, state-sponsored espionage or technically adept criminals.

 In terms of stats, according to last November’s Annual Fraud Indicator report, fraud (in all its forms) is still costing the UK more than £190bn a year, with a staggering £6.84bn against individuals.
 Identity theft alone is claiming more victims every year, costing the victim a huge amount of time and money to return things back to normal.

 Worryingly, it seems that many of us are still ignoring advice.
-We don’t routinely shred documents containing sensitive information before we dispose of them and too few check their bank statements.
+We don’t routinely shred documents containing sensitive information before we dispose of them, and too few check their bank statements.
 Indeed, according to fraud prevention group Cifas, identity theft is reaching ‘epidemic levels’ with a total of 89,000 cases recorded in the first six months of the 2017, a 5% rise on the same period last year.

 Always Be Alert Online